 The cooperation will later expand into upgrading artillery and personnel carriers, one Aselsan official said.

 The Turkish-Ukrainian talks came at a time when Russia, Turkey's top trade partner and main natural gas supplier, became both countries' foe.

 Last year Russia annexed Ukraine's Crimea.
-Russian jets flying over Turkey's border with Syria began violating Turkish airspace in November, which led Turkish F-16 jets to shot shoot down a Russian SU-24 on Nov.
+And in November this year Russian jets flying over Turkey's border with Syria began to violate violating the Turkish airspace in November.
+On Nov.
+24, which led Turkish F-16 jets to shot shoot down a Russian SU-24 on Nov.
 24, citing renewed violation.

-The incident triggered the worst Turkish-Russian crisis in modern history.
-Russia has vowed to "make Turkey pay for this" and launched a slew of economic and commercial sanctions.
+The incident triggered the worst ever Turkish-Russian crisis in modern history.
+Russia has vowed to "make Turkey pay for this," and launched a slew of economic and commercial sanctions.